dragan/mope/README.md

 ## Thanks

-This project was heavily inspired by the [rbenv](https://github.com/sstephenson/ruby-build) by Sam Stephenson.
+This project was heavily inspired by the [rbenv](https://github.com/sstephenson/ruby-build) project by Sam Stephenson.

 ## License
 mope is released under the [MIT License][mit-license].
 See LICENSE for more information.